derhasi/freistilbox-docs/content/faq/backup.md

 ---
-title: "Frequently asked questions"
+title: "Is there a backup of my website's data?"
 ---

-# Q: Is there a backup of my website's data?

 We do nightly (relative to UTC) backups of all your website data: